xcube-dev/xcube/docs/source/generator.md

 optionally be supplied

 In the command-line interface, an additional YAML or JSON file containing one or more *store configurations* may be supplied.
-A store configuration consists of a data store ID and a set of store parameters, which can then be referenced by an associated *store configuration identifier*.
+A store configuration encapsulates a data store ID and an associated set of store parameters, which can then be referenced by an associated *store configuration identifier*.
 This identifier can be used in the input configuration, as described below.
 A typical YAML store configuration might look as follows:

 ```
 sentinelhub_eu: